The graduate program in chemical engineering is designed to prepare you for a career in research, development, design, or education.

 • Official Transcripts.

-• Waived: The GRE requirement will be waived for Spring and Fall 2023 applicants.
+• GRE Test Scores: the GRE requirement will be waived for spring and fall 2024 applicants.

 Prerequisites: BS or BE in chemical engineering.
 Those with degrees in other science or engineering disciplines may also be admitted, but will be required to make up undergraduate course deficiencies.